About the University

 - Location: Kirchberg

-Applications should be submitted online in English and should include the following:
+Applications should be submitted online before 30 April 2021 and must include the following:

 The University of Luxembourg embraces inclusion and diversity as key values.
 We are fully committed to removing any discriminatory barrier related to gender, and not only, in recruitment and career progression of our staff.